M11 (Istanbul Metro)

 Line M11, officially referred to as the M11 Gayrettepe–Istanbul Airport–Halkalı Metro Line (Gayrettepe–İstanbul Havalimanı–Halkalı Metro Hattı), is a line of the Istanbul Metro.
-As of March 2024, it is operational between Kağıthane and Istanbul Airport.
+As of March 2024, it is operational between Gayrettepe and Arnavutköy Hastane via Istanbul Airport.
+The line is currently 51.5 km long, making it the longest line in the Istanbul Metro.
+The M11 is entirely underground, making it the second longest continuous subway tunnel in Europe, behind the Moscow Metro's Bolshaya Koltsevaya line.

+Route

 The purpose of this line is to provide direct and quick access from Istanbul Airport in Arnavutköy to Levent, Istanbul's main commercial center and to Halkalı, one of the city's most important train stations.
 Unlike other metro lines, the M11 will be a limited stop service, meaning that stations will be spaced further apart.
-This is most noticeable towards the line's southern ends, where the M11 will only have seven stations within Istanbul's urban area: Halkalı, Tema Park, Olimpiyat, Kayaşehir and Fenertepe in the west and Gayrettepe and Kâğıthane in the east.
+This is most noticeable towards the line's southern ends, where the M11 will only have seven stations within Istanbul's urban area: Halkalı, Halkalı Stadı, Olimpiyat, Kayaşehir and Fenertepe in the west and Gayrettepe and Kâğıthane in the east.